Abolitionism in the United Kingdom: Origins

 In the 17th and early 18th centuries, English Quakers and a few evangelical religious groups condemned slavery (by then applied mostly to Africans) as un-Christian.
 A few secular thinkers of the Enlightenment criticised it for violating the rights of man.
 James Edward Oglethorpe was the first to act on the Enlightenment case against slavery on humanistic grounds.
 In his "Georgia Experiment" he convinced Parliament to ban slavery in his Province of Georgia from 1735.
 However, slavery was reinstated in 1751.
-He also encouraged his friends Granville Sharp and Hannah More to pursue the cause vigorously.
+He also encouraged his friends Granville Sharp, who founded the Society for the Abolition of the Slave Trade, and Hannah More to pursue the cause vigorously.
 Soon after his death in 1785, they joined with William Wilberforce and others in forming the Clapham Sect.

-The slave trade had been banned in England in 1102.
+The slave trade had been banned in England in 1102, by the Church Council of London, convened by Anselm.
+However, the council had no legislative powers, unless decreed and signed by the monarch.
 In Cartwright's Case of 1569 regarding the punishment of a slave from Russia, the court ruled that English law could not recognise slavery, as it was never established officially.
 This ruling was overshadowed by later developments.
 It was upheld in 1700 by Lord Chief Justice Sir John Holt when he ruled that "As soon as a man sets foot on English ground he is free".

 English colonists imported slaves to the North American colonies and by the 18th century, traders began to import slaves from Africa, India and East Asia (where they were trading) to London and Edinburgh to work as servants.
 Men who migrated to the North American colonies often took their East Indian slaves or servants with them, as East Indians have been documented in colonial records.
 David Olusoga wrote of the sea change that had taken place: